binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 * Unique for every account
 * Use password database (ideally multi factor authentication) that generates passwords for you based on criteria you set.
 This way the profiling attacks mentioned are going to have a tough time brute forcing your accounts.
 It is such simple and easy to implement advice, but still so many are failing to take heed.

-### Phone Calls {#people-countermeasures-phone-calls}
+### Vishing (Phone Calls) {#people-countermeasures-phone-calls}
 ![](images/ThreatTags/PreventionDIFFICULT.png)

 Even the most technically and security focussed people can be played.

 Focus on the low hanging fruit.
-Social Engineering attacks via phone calls is definitely one of the lowest.
+SE attacks via phone call is definitely one of the lowest.
 Using the output from the various risk rating and ranking of threats from [2 SSM Identify Risks](#people-identify-risks) will help you realise this.
 Make sure that people being trusted are trustworthy.
 Test them.
 Most attacks target trusted people because they have something of value.
 Make sure the amount of value they have access to is in proportion to how trustworthy they actually are.
 Do not assume.
 Educate (train) and test employees.
 Make sure they are well compensated.
 Do what ever it takes to keep their levels of passion and engagement high.
 People with these qualities will be far more likely to succeed in recognising and warding off attacks.

 Developing simple scripts or process flow charts for employees to check when receiving calls can be helpful.
-For example requesting the callers employee ID and name and not answering any further questions until you get it.
+For example requesting the callers employee ID and name and not answering any further questions until it's acquired.
 Some queries like password or other sensitive data requests should also never be complied with.
 Any queries outside of what the employee is allowed to answer should be referred to the supervisor.
-Just having these sorts of process flows documented provides assurity and comfort to the employees taking the calls.
+Just having these sorts of process flows documented provides assurity and confidence to the employees taking the calls.

+Creating policy that ensures call receivers request and obtain the callers name, organisation, title and phone number to call them back will often scare off an attacker.
+Well prepared attackers will have a call back phone number, so the call receiver will need to be prepared to verify that the supplied number is in fact belonging to the claimed organisation.
+Michael Bazzell has an excellent collection of tools to assist with validating phone numbers under the "Telephone Numbers" heading at his website [inteltechniques.com](https://inteltechniques.com/links.html).
+Michael also has a simple [tool](https://inteltechniques.com/intel/menu.html) which leverage's a collection of phone number search API's.

 ### Spoofing Caller Id {#people-countermeasures-spoofing-caller-id}